Tinkerforge/doc/en/source/Hardware/Bricklets/Solid_State_Relay.rst

 Connectivity
 ------------

-The Bricklet has to be connected to the control inputs of the solid state relay.
+The Bricklet has to be connected to the control inputs of a solid state relay.
 You have to consider the polarity.
 Connect the SSR input marked with "+" with the "+" marked contact of the Bricklet.